BNStanculete/UbuntuDownloader/README.md

 For a quick (production) build run
 ```
-cmake . -B build -DCMAKE_BUILD_TYPE="Release" -DJSONCPP_WITH_TESTS=OFF
+cmake . -B build -DCMAKE_BUILD_TYPE="Release" -DJSONCPP_WITH_TESTS=OFF -DBUILD_DOCS=OFF -DBUILD_TESTS=OFF
 cmake --build build --config Release
 cmake --install application
 ```

 The executable will be then located in build/bin.
+If you want to build the documentation, first make sure to install the following additional prerequisites:
+- Python3 & pip
+- Doxygen

+After that, make sure to run ```pip install -r docs/requirements.txt``` to have all the necessary packages for Sphinx to run.
+Then you follow the build steps above, but remove the ```-DBUILD_DOCS=OFF``` option.

 ## Usage